TheScriptGuy/dns-performance-test/README.md

 This script will query DNS servers with a provided query list and measure the response time.

+In order to track multiple results from different hosts, the hostname and a unique ID is gathered from each host where the script runs.

+For the UUID, when the script runs for it's initial attempt, it'll try and see if there's a uuid.cfg file.
+* If there is a uuid.cfg file, it'll read the contents and use that for identification.
+* if there is not a uuid.cfg file, it'll create a new uuid and write that to uuid.cfg.

 By default, it'll read the inputs from filenames:
 - nameservers.txt - list of DNS nameservers to query
 - queries.txt - list of queries to perform on the DNS nameservers.